 Do you experience frequent nasal congestion, blockage of one or both nasal airways, or have recurring or chronic sinus problems?
 You may consider having your nose evaluated for underlying causes such as enlarged turbinates, deviated septum, nasal polyps, or nasal valve collapse.
 Functional Rhinoplasty, combined with various nasal airway procedures, is highly successful in correcting these abnormalities and restoring normal breathing through the nose.
-Our Houston sinus surgeons are Board-Certified Otolaryngologists (ENT) with Fellowship Certification in Rhinology.
+Our Houston sinus surgeons are board-certified and board-eligible Otolaryngologists (ENT) with Fellowship Certification in Rhinology.
 When medications fail, Dr. Arjuna Kuperan and Dr. Shawn Allen offer advanced surgical solutions for a range of nasal conditions.

 Benefits of Functional Rhinoplasty